Want to receive publications straight to your inbox?

 What is syphilis?

-If left untreated, syphilis can lead to serious health complications.
-The only way to know if you have syphilis is to take a syphilis test.
-Syphilis can be cured, and there are ways to lower your chances of getting and passing on syphilis.
+Syphilis can be cured, and there are ways to lower your chances of getting or passing syphilis.

-How does a person get syphilis?
+How does someone get syphilis?

-• vaginal (frontal) sex
+• vaginal or frontal sex

 • anal sex